-For 2017, to the extent that the actual divisional results exceeded the targets, Ms. Osteen and Mr. Pember were entitled to 75% of the following (as applied to their annual base salary) as the portion of their annual bonus that is based upon divisional income targets: (i) 25% if actual results meet divisional income targets; (ii) 50% if actual results exceed divisional income targets by the greater of 5% or \$10 million; (iii) 75% if actual results exceed divisional income targets by the greater of 10% or \$20 million, and; (iv) 100% if actual results exceed divisional income targets by the greater of 15% or \$30 million.
+For 2018, to the extent that the actual divisional results exceeded the target, Mr. Pember was entitled to 75% of the following (as applied to his annual base salary) as the portion of his annual bonus that is based upon his divisional income target: (i) 25% if actual results meet the divisional income target; (ii) 50% if actual results exceed the divisional income target by the greater of 5% or \$10 million; (iii) 75% if actual results exceed the divisional income target by the greater of 10% or \$20 million, and; (iv) 100% if actual results exceed the divisional income target by the greater of 15% or \$30 million.

 In determining the corporate and divisional performance criteria, various factors are considered, including the projected revenue and earnings growth over the prior year.
 Since the value received by stockholders is measured, in large part, by an increase in stock price, which is in turn typically influenced by increases in revenues and earnings, our performance criteria are established at reasonably aggressive levels to encourage the attainment of our financial objectives which, if accomplished, may result in an increase to our stock price and increased value to stockholders.
-As mentioned above, the corporate performance criteria are established annually and the Target of adjusted net income per diluted share attributable to UHS directly correlates to our annual earnings guidance that is typically publicly disclosed by us during the first quarter of each year.
+As mentioned above, the corporate performance criteria are established net income per diluted share attributable to UHS directly correlates to our annual earnings guidance that is typically publicly disclosed by us during the first quarter of each year.
 The divisional performance criteria are also established annually and represent each division's respective portion of the corporate performance criteria.

-The actual cash incentives awarded for 2017 (which were based upon corporate performance criteria) were based upon the achievement of 44% of the target, as determined by the Compensation Committee in March 2018, based upon our 2017 actual operating results.
-During 2017, our adjusted net income per diluted share attributable to UHS was \$7.53, as compared to a target of \$7.95 per diluted share.
-This adjusted net income per diluted share attributable to UHS for 2017 was publicly disclosed and reconciled to our reported 2017 net income per diluted share attributable to UHS of \$7.81, on the Schedule of Non-GAAP Supplemental Consolidated Statements of Income Information, included with our earnings for the year ended December 31, 2017, as filed on Form 8-K on February 28, 2018.
-The Return on Capital was 8.2% for 2017, as compared to a target of 8.8%.
+The actual cash incentives awarded for 2018 (which were based upon corporate performance criteria) were based upon the achievement of 92% of the target, as determined by the Compensation Committee on March 20, 2019, based upon our 2018 actual operating results.
+During 2018, our adjusted net income per diluted share attributable to UHS was \$9.53, as compared to a target of \$9.57 per diluted share.
+This adjusted net income per diluted share attributable to UHS for 2018 was publicly disclosed and reconciled to our reported 2018 net income per diluted share attributable to UHS of 8.31, on the Supplemental Schedule (as discussed above) included with our financial results for the year ended December 31, 2018, as filed on Form 8-K on February 27, 2019.
+The Return on Capital was 9.7% for 2018, as compared to a target of 9.8%.
 The Return on Capital is calculated by dividing our annual adjusted net income attributable to UHS by the consolidated average net capital.